The heat is on: Protect golf course turf during high temperatures

 High temperatures will stress turfgrass in the next week.
 Here are simple reminders as the heat ramps up.

-With temperatures forecast into the 90s and heat indexes into the 100s, this weekend (June 30-31, 2018) is going to leave not only us but turfgrass feeling oppressed.
+High temperatures and heat indexes have been stressing both us and turfgrass lately.
 Michigan State University Extension offers some simple reminders as the heat ramps up this weekend.

 Check the irrigation system

 This may seem obvious, but it might not be a bad idea to go out and actually observe the irrigation system operating in critical areas.
 Any inefficiencies, misaligned or malfunctioning heads that may have been disguised by cooler temperatures or rainfall to this point will not be in next week.
 Areas that reveal poor irrigation coverage first are typically edges of fairways, banks of greens, tees, bunkers and the rough.
 Many of these areas are also high traffic areas that are subject to compaction—another stress.

 In an effort to compensate for poor irrigation coverage and improve water management, hand watering is commonplace on golf courses.
 In Michigan, we are accustomed to syringing greens during periods of drought, but usually not fairways.

 MSU Department of Plant, Soil and Microbial Sciences professor Joe Vargas has reminded me that in Mediterranean climates like southern Europe, where it does not rain from the middle of May until the middle of September and the temperatures are in the 90s every day, the superintendent will usually have three or more people assigned every day to syringe fairways.
 When we have similar conditions, it may become necessary to syringe fairways.
 We’re not necessarily talking about the hose crew, but rather a short irrigation cycle.